musabash/show-folders/README.md

 ## Future Improvements

 - Implement the filtering functionality to filter files by their names.
+- Allow users to return to main directory.
 - Enhance the user interface with better styling and responsiveness.
 - Add more comprehensive error handling and validation.
 - Add date formatter